For Optometry Compliance in Wales

 Generated from Optometry

-Clinical waste in a health care setting, such as an opticians, that Is classified as infectious and hazardous in nature and does not contain chemical or medicinal contamination.
-This waste stream is classified under the European Waste Category (EWE) Code 18 01*
+Clinical waste in a health care setting, such as an opticians, that is classified as infectious and hazardous in nature and does not contain chemical or medicinal contamination.
+This waste stream is classified under the European Waste Category (EWC) Code 18 01 03*

 In an opticians premises, this waste stream can include the following which could be contaminated with bodily fluid where the patient is deemed to be infectious: